dardannyapatente/podshuffle/READme.md

 - installed hbs to set partials (navbar)
 - added an async function to get random podcast (following the suggestion in the documentation)
 - added some info in the views based on the wireframes (couldn't check if it's working)

+# For next class:

+- How to get each info related to playlists, episodes, etc?
+(Profile view).
+- Check how to update the playlist without leaving the page.
+- How to make a pop up delete confirmation
+- Forgot your password link
+- Check how we can set a default image for the user
+- Make the user authenticate to use the shuffle button (req.user and if statement, I guess)